TNGStudios/rgc-spec/source/std/iidx-DP.rst

     The Backspin Scratches (BSSes) in the chart.

     These are essentially hold-scratches, where the user would have to keep spinning the turntable, then spin the other way at the end.

+    .. attribute:: BSSEvent.col

+        The column this scratch is for.
+0 is left side, 1 is right side.

+        :type: 0 | 1.

     .. attribute:: BSSEvent.msEnd